 Visiting Venice, Italy: Main Attractions

-If you go to Italy, Venice is among the must see.
+If you go to Italy, Venice is one of the cities you must see.
 Every corner, every bridge, every church in Venice provides an opportunity to admire beauty, architecture, and history.

 Some of the things to see in Venice: